LLM in Information Technology Law

 - Fundamentals in Bioethics (20 credits)

-- Withdrawal from the EU and the Law (Brexit) (20 credits)
+- Clinical Negligence and the Law (10 credits)

 Please note that Shaping Modern Healthcare and Regulating Health and Social Care Professionals are co-requisite and must both be taken in the semester that they run.